Strike It Big in This Old West Boom Town

 A visit to Virginia City today, just 35 miles southwest of Reno, fully transports you back in time to when Clemens and his famous mustache roamed the streets.
 Nineteenth-century buildings are seemingly pulled right out of a Hollywood set (in fact, nearby is the now-shuttered Ponderosa Ranch based on TV’s Bonanza, which prominently featured the city).
 Wooden verandas jut out over boardwalks, channeling you past old-timey shops, historic saloons, and casinos where much of that boomtown money was made, lost, and fought over.

-You’ll spot remnants of Twain’s four years here: On the town’s main C street, the Mark Twain Museum sits in the original Territorial Enterprise building, housing his old desk, chair, and books.
+You’ll spot remnants of Twain’s four years here: On the town’s main C street, the Mark Twain Museum (currently closed for renovations) sits in the original Territorial Enterprise building, housing his old desk, chair, and books.
 Across the street, a 24-hour bar and casino constructed in 1863 bears his name.
 The hole-in-the-wall bar at the Gold Hill Hotel claims to be one of his former haunts, and on a return visit he lectured at the Piper’s Opera House (which has also hosted notables like President Grant, John Phillip Sousa, and Al Jolson on its stage).

 That’s just scratching the surface of things to do in Virginia City.
 Here’s what to check out in this Nevada time warp.